polyaxon/polyaxon/templates/polyaxonfile_specification/sections.md

 ### default_worker_resources

-If specified, it will override the resources and become the default workers resources.
+If specified, it will be the default workers resources.

 ### default_ps_resources

-If specified, it will override the resources and become the default ps resources.
+If specified, it will be the default ps resources.

 ### worker_resources

-Define a specific resources definition for a worker indicated by the index of the worker.
+Defines a specific resources definition for a worker indicated by the index of the worker.

 ### ps_resources

-Define a specific resources definition for a ps indicated by the index of the ps.
+Defines a specific resources definition for a ps indicated by the index of the ps.

 Example: